pdp11gy/Environmental-and-Climate-Data-Station/README.md

 over the long term and to make the design freely available to others for replication.
 The goal is to enable a growing network of independent monitoring stations.
 This project originated as a private, long-term experiment to collect environmental and climate data using inexpensive microcontrollers and was supported by AI during its development.

+The distinctive feature of my concept is that it is extremely flexible and very cost-effective.
+The motto is:
+"Every sensor has its own Raspberry Pi Pico."
+It features a redundant design comprising two monitoring stations and a specialized radiation station for measuring radioactivity and UV radiation.

 Architecture:
 A precise and very detailed description, Climatestation.html can be found here or on my homepage: https://pdp11gy.com/Climatestation.html with a link to the programs

 Project:
 AI / ChatGPT  was used as a development partner.
 This project was developed with support from OpenAI's ChatGPT.